 My final tip for you is to try out the wobble cushion yourself.
 It amazes me how many teachers and parents have never actually sat on the cushion that they are recommending.
 Do you like how it feels?
 Does it help your attention?
 Or do you find it uncomfortable?
 Or annoying?

-Wobble cushions are not going to work for everyone but for the students they help, they are a good resource.
-It is important to ensure they are used and monitored correctly.
+Wobble cushions for the classroom are not going to work for everyone.
+However, for the students they help, they are a good resource.
+It is really important to ensure they are used and monitored correctly.

 We hope you have found those ten tips for using wobble cushions in the classroom helpful.
-If you did please feel free to share the tips using the sharing buttons below.
+If you did please feel free to share the tips using the sharing buttons below onto your favourite social platform.
+You may also want to join our mailing list or Facebook page to be the first to hear when we publish new new resources.

 Was this post useful?
 If so….